 This post contains affiliate links.
 Our full disclosure policy is here.

-Major Annual Events
+Major December Events in Sydney

-We have listed general things on our What’s to do in December page.
-For more, check out our list of Christmas markets and Christmas events in Sydney this year..
+We have listed general things on our What’s to Do in December page.
+For more, check out our list of Christmas markets and Christmas events in Sydney this year.

 - Sydney To Hobart Yacht Race – 26 December